Frequently Asked Questions

 For the Open Grants Program, view the review schedule.

-For the Community Assistance Initiative and other initiatives not listed above, please contact Golden LEAF staff.
+For the initiatives not listed above, please contact Golden LEAF staff.

 What are the exceptions to the required disclosure of public records and confidential information?